RESOStandards/reso-web-api-reference-server/README.md

 There is an `env-default-windows` file you should rename to `.env` before running the build script.

-The `docker/docker-builder` file has a line commented out for Windows users.
+The `docker/docker-builder` file has a line commented out for Windows users, and a line that needs to be commented out.

 ### MAC